Professional Development

 Timeline and Review Process

-Applications and nominations are to be submitted online using the appropriate links below, no later than October 1, 2024 at 11:59 PM.
+Applications and nominations are to be submitted online using the appropriate links below.
+The application deadline has been extended to Monday, October 28, 2024 at 11:59 PM (originally Oct.
+1).
 For questions, please contact Madeleine Hershberger, Provost’s Office at mhershberger@usf.edu.

-Applications will be reviewed by a committee appointed by the Community Engagement Director of the Office of University Community Partnerships (ex officio) and approved by the Provost's designee.
+Applications will be reviewed by a committee appointed by the Director of Community Engagement for the Office of University Community Partnerships (ex officio) and approved by the Provost's designee.
 The committee will be comprised of 5 members, two full-time faculty members from the Tampa campus, and one full-time faculty member from each branch campus (both tenured and nontenured faculty) who have taught and/or published in community engagement.
-The 5th member will be the previous year’s awardee.
+Two of the committee members will be the previous year’s awardees.
 No member of the Committee may also be an applicant.
 The designation of committee members will be conducted annually.

 The committee will consider both quantity (i.e., how many community-engaged courses you have you taught) and quality (i.e., how fully you have integrated community engagement into your teaching; how large an impact your activities have had on students and communities).